elena-g-popa/cocktails-app/README.md

 ## Testing

-The codebase of Cocktail Finder has been thoroughly tested using the Jest testing framework.
+The codebase of Cocktails App has been thoroughly tested using the Jest testing framework.
 Unit tests have been written to ensure the functionality and reliability of the application.

 To run the tests, use the following command: `npm run test:unit`

 ## Contribution

-Contributions to the Cocktail Finder project are welcome!
+Contributions to the Cocktails App project are welcome!
 If you find a bug or want to add a new feature, please submit an issue or create a pull request.

 ---

-Enjoy exploring and discovering new cocktail recipes with Cocktail Finder!
+Enjoy exploring and discovering new cocktail recipes with Cocktails App!
 Cheers!